Pruning certain plants in autumn will help to keep them healthy and in good shape, so they’re in the best condition to cope with any extreme weather.

 Prune to an outward-facing bud

 Prune to just above an outward-facing bud, making an angled cut so that winter rain runs off easily and doesn’t cause rot.
-For more tips, take a look at how you can prune like a professional.
+Discover more tips for better pruning.

 Shrub and bush roses can grow very tall by autumn, so cut back the stems by between a third and half of their height.
 This will stop the plants swaying in the wind and becoming loose in the soil.
 Here’s our complete guide to looking after roses in autumn.